glest/glest-source/CONTRIBUTING.md

 Problems arise when multiple patches are included in a single pull request:

  * It makes the pull request more difficult to review
+ * It makes reading the commit log more difficult
  * If there's a problem with one patch, it holds up other patches within that pull request from being merged